manoafitnessfinder/manoafitnessfinder.github.io/index.md

 <p align="center"><img src="./images/landing_2.png"></p>

-Login page (Coming soon)
+### Login page (Coming soon)
+All links that contain "Login" lead here.
+Users can access their account specific feed pages and profile information once logged in.
 <p align="center"><img src="./images/image1.jpg"></p>

-Sign Up page (Coming soon)
+### Sign Up page (Coming soon)
+For new users to create their account and add information to their profile.
 <p align="center"><img src="./images/image3.jpg"></p>

-Admin home page (Coming soon)
+### Admin home page (Coming soon)
+Description is a work in progress as feature-set hasn't been decided on.
+All users visible and certain administrative actions can be taken from this page.
 <p align="center"><img src="./images/image0.jpg"></p>

-User home page (Coming soon)
+### User home page (Coming soon)
+Feature-set is a work in progress.

-User profile page
+### User profile page

 <p align="center"><img src="./images/userprofile.png" width="400"></p>
 <b>Notes:</b><br/>
 * Later, will possibly add a "progress tracking" feature on the bottom part of page<br/>
 * Add an "add as friend" feature<br/><br/>

-Edit Profile (Coming soon)
+### Edit Profile (Coming soon)
+Coming soon

-Match/Find users page
+### Match/Find users page
+A page that filters other profiles visible to the user based on the users preferences.
+This page looks to match Mentors/Mentees,<!--is Mentee a word?
+Like, I'm sure it is but it just doesn't feel right.--> gym partners of equal level, and workout interests.
 <p align="center"><img src="./images/match.png" width="400"></p>

-Schedule/Calendar page
+### Schedule/Calendar page
+Allows logged in users to see their matches schedules and post their workouts.
+Can switch between calendar view and events view.
 <p align="center"><img src="./images/schedule.png" width="400"></p>

 ## Coming Soon

 SCHEDULING PAGE - Users can schedule workouts: If the other user agrees, to a proposed match, they can use a scheduling page to create a new scheduled workout (date, time, place).
-This workout will be visible to ONLY the two users it concerns to protect their privacy.
+This workout will be visible to ONLY the two users it concerns to protect their privacy.<br>
 PROGRESS TRACKING - Once the date/time passes for a scheduled workout, it will go into the user’s “progress” section of their profile – something like “(user1name) completed a 2.5 mile run with (user2name) on (date).”
 The user is then able to go in and edit the workout to add the time it was completed in, as well as add a picture that might have been taken on the run which they want to share.
 This will be posted to the friend feed if a “public” switch is toggled to on.
-Things like “place” can be toggled to “private” to protect the privacy of anyone who goes on recurring runs in the same place.
+Things like “place” can be toggled to “private” to protect the privacy of anyone who goes on recurring runs in the same place.<br>
 Progress tracking, ctd: Progress tracking would have an “overall” card displaying your first workout vs. your most recent workout.
-For example, “first recorded bench press: 100 lb” and beneath it “most recent PR: 200 lbs with (spotterusername)”.
+For example, “first recorded bench press: 100 lb” and beneath it “most recent PR: 200 lbs with (spotterusername)”.<br>
-FRIEND FEED PAGE - All public progress cards are displayed for friends and matched users (maybe a feed which includes everyone on site?)
+FRIEND FEED PAGE - All public progress cards are displayed for friends and matched users (maybe a feed which includes everyone on site?)<br>
-Users can toggle match finding on/off if they find the perfect gym buddy, so they can instead use the site solely to record their progress.
+Users can toggle match finding on/off if they find the perfect gym buddy, so they can instead use the site solely to record their progress.<br>